End of Life Hospice Professional (Whoa!? Huh? End of life, like Death? Yup.)

 URGENT WHISPERS: CARE OF THE DYING

-and is available wherever books are sold or read (libraries, living rooms, etc).
+wherever books are sold or read (libraries, living rooms, etc).

 And what Else? . . .